Tillamook, Oregon: Climate

-Tillamook has a climate that lies between the cool-summer Mediterranean climate (Csb) and the oceanic climate (Cfb).
+Tillamook has a cool-summer Mediterranean climate (Köppen Csb), although much wetter than usual for this climate type.
 The city has a mild and wet climate with very little seasonal temperature variation due to its proximity to the Pacific Ocean.
-From November through April, daytime high temperatures range from the high 40s to the high 50s with abundant rainfall - including more than 13 in per month in November, December, and January.
-Snowfall is very rare, but winter floods are a common occurrence.
+From November through April, daytime high temperatures range from the high 40s to the high 50s with abundant rainfall – including more than 13 in per month in November, December, and January.
+Frosts are not rare in winter, with 47 mornings falling below freezing on average each year, but snowfall is very rare – the mean from 1991 to 2020 was only 0.4 in and the median zero – but winter floods are a common occurrence.
+The coldest temperature ever recorded in Tillamook was 1 F on January 31, 1950 during a famous cold wave, and the lowest maximum 17 F on February 3, 1989.

 Between April and October, the precipitation in Tillamook is comparatively lighter than other coastal cities, but still remains much wetter than the population centers in the Willamette Valley.
+Tillamook's annual precipitation averages about 90 in compared to only 36 in in Portland.
+The wettest "rain year" has been from July 2016 to June 2017 with 126.44 in and the driest from July 1976 to June 1977 with 53.54 in.
+The most rainfall in one month has been 29.00 in in December 2015, and the most in 24 hours 13.92 in on October 20, 2019.

-Tillamook's annual precipitation averages about 88 in compared to only 36 in in Portland.
-Summers in Tillamook are brief and mild with average daytime temperatures in the upper 60s, although daytime temperatures can occasionally soar into the 80s and 90s for days at a time.
-Summer is by far the driest season in Tillamook with only 1.35 inches and 1.33 inches of rain (34 mm in either case) falling in July and August, respectively.
+Summers in Tillamook are brief and mild with average daytime temperatures in the upper 60s, although daytime temperatures can occasionally soar into the 80s and 90s for days at a time: the record hottest temperature being 97 F on September 14, 1979.
+Summer is by far the driest season in Tillamook with only 0.92 in and 1.20 in falling in July and August, respectively.